centrifugal/rotor/readme.md

-# Trance – Experimental Tarantool Cartridge engine for Centrifugo
+# Rotor – Experimental Tarantool Cartridge engine for Centrifugo

 This is a Lua part of [Centrifugo integration](https://centrifugal.dev/docs/server/engines#tarantool-engine) with [Tarantool](https://www.tarantool.io/en/) as a possible Engine option.